remacs/remacs/README.md

     }
 }

-// This defines a built-in function in elisp, which is a represented
+// defun! defines a wrapper function that calls numberp with
-// with a static struct.
+// LispObject values.
+It also declares a struct that we can pass to
-defun!("numberp", // the name of our elisp function
+// defsubr so the elisp interpreter knows about our function. defun!("numberp", // the name of our primitive function inside elisp
-       Fnumberp(object), // the function that will be called by C (this calls numberp).
-       Snumberp, // the name of the struct that we will define numberp, // the rust function we want to call 1, 1, // min and max number of arguments ptr::null(), // our function is not interactive
+       Fnumberp(object), // the signature of the wrapper function Snumberp, // the name of the struct that describes our function numberp, // the rust function we want to call 1, 1, // min and max number of arguments ptr::null(), // our function is not interactive